wastingnotime/blog/content/sagas/game-hub/the-first-breath/index.md

 order: 1
 summary: "Where the Game Hub comes to life — setting the tone, philosophy, and first challenge: a Trivia Duel to validate the platform."
 date: "2025-10-31"
 tags:
-  - initiation
-  - creation
+  # Domain
   - trivia-duel
+  - game-hub
+  # Technology
   - architecture
   - golang
+  # Topic
+  - initiation
+  - creation
 ---

 Every creation starts with a breath.